Soldier in the Rain: Cast

-Background
+Original novel

 William Goldman drew his novel from his experience in the United States Army from 1952 to 1954.
 He set it at a fictional Southern Army post, Camp Scott, in spring and summer 1953.
 He said he was stuck during the writing, so he asked his roommate John Kander, also an aspiring writer, to read it.
 Kander suggested the character Bobby Jo Pepperdine (eventually played by Tuesday Weld) should be developed as a major figure.
 This suggestion helped Goldman finish the book.

 Goldman said the publisher put pressure on him to change the ending:

 It was one of the first three books of the firm, and they said "We can't publish this ending.
 It's a downer.
 We guarantee you the book won't sell.
 Will you change it?
 I said, "I will absolutely change it, and I will give it a very happy ending, if you can guarantee me the book will sell."
 They said, "Obviously, we can't guarantee that," and I said, "Obviously, I can't change the ending."

 Goldman said the character of Eustis Clay "was sympathetic for me.
 There was a sergeant who was a villain, but I thought Clay was just a nice affable stoop.
 I'd been in the army.
 A lot of this stuff is also, as I look back on it, autobiographical."